-Experience Mr Holland is a known mining executive with over 12 years' experience in M&A and corporate finance.
-Mr Holland was the founder and CEO of Lithium Power International (ASX:LPI) from 2015 to 2018.
+Experience and expertise: Mr Holland is a known mining executive with over 12 years' experience in M&A and corporate finance.
+Mr Holland was the founder and CEO of Lithium Power International

+(ASX:LPI) from 2015 to 2018.
 During this period, Mr Holland raised in excess of A\$70m of new equity to progress LPI's projects from acquisition and further exploration to Definitive Feasibility Study (DFS).
-Mr Holland is the Chairman of Sydney based investment company Holland International Pty Ltd, which has strong working relationships with leading institutions and banks across the globe.
+Mr Holland is the Chairman of Sydney based

-Other current Executive Chairman of Cobre Limited (ASX:CBE)
+Other current directorships: Executive Chairman of Cobre Limited (ASX:CBE)

-Former Executive Director of OzAurum Resources Limited (ASX:OZM - resigned 30 December 2022) (last 3 years):
+Former directorships (last 3 years): Executive Director of OzAurum Resources Limited (ASX:OZM - resigned 30 December months from quotation.